-The women have white lilies and aboli flowers in their hair, and red badges pinned to their red, blue, green and crimson sarees, Their colours light up a quiet Tuesday afternoon this week at Dahanu Road stations’ platform 3.
-They are waiting for a train amid various other commuters, among them students travelling nrealy a 100 kilometres to the south to Mumbai and workers going to factories a few kilometers to the north in towns such as Umbergaon.
+The women have white lilies and aboli flowers in their hair, and red badges pinned to their red, blue, green and crimson sarees.
+Their colours light up a quiet Tuesday afternoon this week at Dahanu Road station's platform 3.
+They are waiting for a train amid various other commuters, among them students travelling nearly a 100 kilometres to the south to Mumbai and workers going to factories a few kilometres to the north in towns such as Umbergaon.

 The women, all farmers from the Warli Adivasi community, will soon be joined by other groups of women and men from across Dahanu taluka of Palghar district in Maharashtra.

 They are all going to Delhi, to participate in the march to Parliament on November 29-30 called by the All India Kisan Sangharsh Coordination Committee.
 The committee is an umbrella organisation of around 200 farmers’ groups from across the country, among them the All India Kisan Sabha (AIKS).
 The Adivasi farmers waiting at Dahanu station are members of the AIKS.
 Their demands include a three-week special session of Parliament focused on the agrarian crisis, including three days of discussion on the specific demands of women farmers.

 What are some of the elements of the agrarian crisis for the Adivasi women farmers?"All our rice died," says Meena Barse Kom.
 "We have no other source of water except rain.
 If there is no rain, then how can the rice survive?"
 Meena is from Dhamangaon village in Dahanu taluka.
 Palghar district is reeling under a severe drought, but Meena and the other women – all of them rice farmers who have lost their crop to drought this season – say that the government has not brought in any relief measures so far.